 Since Utah is a “no-fault” divorce state, you cannot blame your spouse for causing the divorce or destroying your marriage when filing a divorce petition in Salt Lake City or elsewhere in the state.
 More often than not, divorcing couples cite “irreconcilable differences” when pursuing a divorce in the state.

 However, our Salt Lake City divorce lawyer explains that blaming your spouse for the breakdown of the marriage may have some legal value when letting the court determine alimony and divide property in the divorce proceedings.

 You can file for divorce in Salt Lake City or elsewhere in Utah only if one of the spouses in your marriage has been a resident of Utah for at least 3 months immediately prior to filing a petition.

-If you are concerned how your property will be divided during the divorce proceedings, seek a legal consultation with a Salt Lake City divorce attorney from the Emy A Cordano, Attorney At Law to find out what is the best legal strategy to ensure that you are getting a fair piece of marital property and assets in a divorce.
+If you are concerned about how your property will be divided during the divorce proceedings, seek legal consultation with a Salt Lake City divorce attorney from the Emy A Cordano, Attorney At Law to find out what is the best legal strategy to ensure that you are getting a fair piece of marital property and assets in a divorce.